Protist: Neoproterozoic expansion

-As oxygen levels rose during the Tonian period, crown-group eukaryotes outcompeted stem-group eukaryotes, expanding into oxygen-rich marine environments that supported an aerobic metabolism enabled by their mitochondria.
-Stem-group eukaryotes may have gone extinct due to competition and the extreme climatic changes of the Cryogenian glaciations and subsequent global warming, cementing the dominance of crown-group eukaryotes.
-Crown-group eukaryotes began to appear abundantly in this era, fueled by the proliferation of red algae.
-The oldest fossils firmly assigned to existing protist groups include three multicellular algae: the rhodophyte Bangiomorpha (1047 Ma), the chlorophyte Proterocladus (1000 Ma), and the xanthophyte Paleovaucheria (1000 Ma).
-Also included are the oldest fossils of Opisthokonta: Ourasphaira giraldae (1010–890 Ma), interpreted as the earliest fungus, and Bicellum brasieri (1000 Ma), the earliest holozoan, showing traits associated with complex multicellularity.
+As oxygen levels rose, crown eukaryotes may have outcompeted stem eukaryotes, expanding into oxygen-rich marine environments that supported an aerobic metabolism enabled by their mitochondria.
+Stem eukaryotes may have gone extinct due to competition and the extreme climatic changes of the Cryogenian glaciations (720–635 Mya) and subsequent global warming, cementing the dominance of crown eukaryotes which began to appear abundantly in this era, fueled by the proliferation of algae.
+After the Gaskiers glaciation of the Late Ediacaran (ca. 579 Mya), fossils of heterotrophic protists diversify further.
+Some fossils at 548 Mya, similar to vase-shaped microfossils, are interpreted as the oldest traces of foraminifers (e.g., Protolagena), but their foraminiferal affinity is doubtful.